 Some people with compromised immune systems need more than two doses of the vaccine to complete their primary vaccine series.
 People with moderately to severely compromised immune systems generally have lower antibody responses from the initial two-dose COVID-19 vaccine series.
 Another dose can help build antibodies.

 This additional dose is not the same as a booster dose.
 Booster doses bring antibody levels back to a high protective level if they had decreased over time.
 They also help the protection last for a longer period of time.

 The COVID-19 vaccines are highly effective.
 However, just like some other vaccines, health officials have found that there has been a gradual decline in protective antibodies over time.
 This has been observed in adults who had their primary series many months ago.
 It is important to know that the decline is gradual and that your primary series will keep you well protected until you get a booster dose.

-Both Pfizer-BioNTech (Comirnaty) and Moderna (SpikeVax) vaccines will be used for boosters.
+If you are not offeed a bivalent vaccine, an mRNA vaccine will be used.
 If you had the one-dose Janssen vaccine for your primary series, you will be invited to receive an mRNA vaccine eight weeks later for your booster shot.

 You may request a Novavax vaccine (non-mRNA vaccine) as your booster shot through the provincial registration system.

 If you live in a First Nations community, the FNHA will work to provide community-based booster clinics.

 If you live away from home (off-reserve) you will be contacted by the provincial online vaccination system.
 If you are concerned that you are not registered, please check with the provincial registration system online or call 1-833-838-2323.

 Visit the BC's provincial COVID-19 vaccination website to register for a vaccination and get up-to-date information and help.